Typescript constructor and inheritance

 of constructor chaining.

-class’s functions has in a derived class.
+class’s functions have in a derived class.

-class can be accessed/called through a “super” keyword reference because along
+3. In a derived class, the overridden/hidden functions of a base the class can be accessed/called through a “super” keyword reference because along

 with a base class constructor the base class functions can also be